artursouza/java-sdk/examples/src/main/java/io/dapr/examples/bindings/README.md

 # Dapr Bindings Sample

-In this sample, we'll create a two java applications: An output binding application and an input binding application using Dapr Java SDK capabilities.
+In this sample, we'll create two java applications: An output binding application and an input binding application, using Dapr Java SDK.
 This sample includes two applications:

 * OutputBindingExample (pushes the event message)